Examining Parlays in Prediction Markets

 programming

 Something that I find absolutely fascinating are Filesystems in USErspace (FUSE).
 What is FUSE?
 FUSE, to put it simply, allows people to implement filesystems in userspace.
 Filesystems are traditionally implemented in the kernel, but when using FUSE, non-privileged programs can be used to create custom filesystems.
 Why is it cool?
 Filesystems don’t need to be concrete!
 You can implement virtual filesystems with little or no limitations.
 Don’t want files to write to disk?
+Implement a “ramdisk” in FUSE.
+Want to use Amazon S3 as if it is a hard drive on your computer?
+Use s3fs-fuse.
+Want to be evil 😈 and store files on Google sheets?
+Use spreadsheetfs.
+Introducing dsfs Dsfs is an experimental filesystem written in Go and backed by Discord attachments.
 Read more...

 Generating Images with Serverless